|| Linux Virtual Server Links | AZ_PROJ map server |

 I've hiked for most of my life.
 I wrote up

 Hiking Trip to area near the Mt. of the Holy Cross, Colorado, 8-15 Jun 2002 with an old friend Steve.
 Steve and I were post-docs together at Yale in the '70s.
 Steve, not to be outdone, has written his version the trip (also available doc format).
 Steve has a scientific web site `Carson science and a photography site Natural Photography by Steven D Carson.

 It would be wrong to steal my sister's boyfriend (wouldn't it?) by Sophie Ranald.

 Whenever I go hiking, I see rocks everywhere.
 Rocks are great.
 I'm the VP and webmaster for the Central North Carolina Mineral Club.

 In Feb 2013, I lead a field trip to Pilot Mountain State Park, NC.
 Here's a talk I gave on 5 Feb 2013 to prepare people for the trip Pilot Mountain Field Trip (http://www.centralncmineralclub.org/field_trips/pilot_mtn/).

 Most recently I was the Senior Systems engineer and scientific programmer, working as a contractor at a US Govt supercomputer center.
 I have Ph.D. in biochemistry from Sydney Universtiy.
 I have worked at the University of California (Davis), University of British Columbia, Yale University, US Department of Agriculture, National Cancer Institute (NCI) and National Institutes for Health (NIH) before turning to programming for a career.
 I've been programming since first year in college and building and designing electronics since grade school.
 In Jan 2013, I became a PMP.
-I am a member of DSI Improv Comedy Theater (http://www.dsicomedytheater.com/).
-I am writing a book and thinking about a career change.
+I've been doing Improv Theatre since 2013 and have started writing and performing sketches.